pscally1005/pscally1005.github.io/_posts/delete/DELETE2025-02-01-cc-cookie-dough.markdown

 - chocolate
 - unsweetened chocolate
 - liquid monk fruit
 Description: This recipe is an adapted version of the viral healthy cottage cheese cookie dough made even healthier.
 It can serve 1 person as a breakfast, or can be portioned and stored in the fridge as a snack.
-It's super high in protein from the yogurt, cottage cheese, and protein powder, while also containing a lot of fiber (coconut flour), as well as some healthy fats (unsweetened chocolate)
+It's super high in protein from the yogurt, cottage cheese, and protein powder, while also containing a lot of fiber (coconut flour), as well as some healthy fats (unsweetened chocolate).
+You can also check out any of my other <a href="/yogurt">yogurt</a> or <a href="/cookie">cookie</a> recipes!
 Instructions:
 - I always pre-blend my entire cottage cheese container when I buy it, but if yours isn't blended then you can make this in the food processor